Eva Högl: Career in state politics

-Member of Parliament, 2009–2020
+Member of Parliament (2009–2020)

 Högl was elected to the German Bundestag in 2009, representing the constituency of Berlin-Mitte.
 In her first full legislative term from 2009 until 2013, she was a member of the Committee on Legal Affairs and the Committee on European Affairs.
 On the latter committee, she was her parliamentary group's rapporteur on the 2010 European Union directive on the rights to interpretation and to translation in criminal proceedings.
 In addition to her committee assignments, she served as deputy chairwoman of the German-Dutch Parliamentary Friendship Group from 2010 until 2013.
 Within the SPD parliamentary group, she was a member of the working group on municipal policy from 2009 until 2017.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Högl was part of the SPD delegation in the working group on families, women and equality, led by Annette Widmann-Mauz and Manuela Schwesig.

 From December 2013 until May 2020, Högl served as deputy chairwoman of the SPD parliamentary group under the leadership of successive chairpersons Thomas Oppermann (2013–2017), Andrea Nahles (2017–2019) and Rolf Mützenich (2019–2020).
 In addition, she was appointed to the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
 She also served on the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).
 In 2019, she joined the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany's intelligence services BND, BfV and MAD.

 In the negotiations to form a fourth coalition government under Merkel following the 2017 federal elections, Högl was part of the working group on migration and integration, led by Volker Bouffier, Joachim Herrmann and Ralf Stegner.

-Parliamentary Commissioner for the Armed Forces, 2020–2025
+Parliamentary Commissioner for the Armed Forces (2020–2025)

 In May 2020 Högl was appointed Parliamentary Commissioner for the Armed Forces of Germany and gave up her seat in the Bundestag.
 Her seat was taken up by Mechthild Rawert.

+Senator for the Interior and Sports of Bremen (2025–present)

+After Senator for the Interior and Sports of Bremen Ulrich Mäurer announced his resignation in August 2025, Högl was elected as his successor by the Bürgerschaft of Bremen on 11 December 2025.